microsoft/nni/docs/source/tutorials/hello_nas.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 339-347

-Relaunch the experiment, and a button is shown on WebUI.
+Relaunch the experiment, and a button is shown on webportal.

 .. image:: ../../img/netron_entrance_webui.png